Rank: Guest

 V12 Shark and PowerPack still has mesh to analyticals, which is often more useful if you're rebuilding parametric objects rather than freeform.

-Edited by user Thursday, March 3, 2022 10:23:54 PM(UTC) | Reason: Not specified
+Edited by user Thursday, March 3, 2022 10:23:54 PM(UTC)

-thanks 2 users thanked 2murray for this useful post.
+2 users thanked 2murray for this useful post.

 Forum Jump